ck3mp3r/actions/gh-settings/README.md

 ### No Settings File
 The action will generate a default settings file on first run.
 Customize it for your needs and commit the changes.

+## GitHub App Setup

+For the best security and functionality, set up a GitHub App:

+1. **Create GitHub App**:
+   - Go to your organization/user settings → Developer settings → GitHub Apps
+   - Create a new GitHub App with these repository permissions:
+     - Administration: Write (required for branch protection)
+     - Contents: Read (optional, for reading configuration files)

+2. **Install the App**:
+   - Install the app on repositories where you want to manage settings
+   - Note the App ID and generate a private key

+3. **Configure Secrets**:
+   - Add `APP_ID` as a repository/organization variable
+   - Add `APP_PRIVATE_KEY` as a repository/organization secret (the full PEM content)

+4. **Use in Workflows**:
+   - Use `actions/create-github-app-token@v2.1.4` to generate tokens
+   - Pass the token to the `gh-token` input

 ## Contributing